Julie Schumacher: Personal life

-Schumacher is married to Lawrence R. Jacobs, a political scientist and founder and director of the Center for the Study of Politics and Governance (CSPG) at the University of Minnesota.
-He was appointed the Walter F. and Joan Mondale Chair for Political Studies at the University of Minnesota's Humphrey School of Public Affairs in 2005 and holds the McKnight Presidential Chair.
+Schumacher is married to Lawrence R. Jacobs, a political scientist who is the Walter F. and Joan Mondale Chair for Political Studies and Director of the Center for the Study of Politics and Governance at the University of Minnesota.
 They met in an English class during their first year at Oberlin College.

-They have two adult daughters, Emma Lillian Jacobs and Isabella Nan Jacobs Hale.
+They have two adult daughters, Emma and Isabella.